Students may begin this program during the fall, spring or summer semesters.

 To be considered for admission into KU's dietetics and integrative medicine graduate certificate program, all students must meet the following requirements.

 A bachelor’s degree is required for admission.
 The degree may be in any field but must have included a specific course in medical nutrition therapy.
 Degrees earned outside the United States must be evaluated for equivalency.

 Graduate Record Examination Score

 For applicants without a graduate degree, an official score on the Graduate Record Examination General Test is required and official results must be sent directly to KU.
 For GRE information, visit www.gre.org.

 A cumulative undergraduate grade-point average of 3.0 on a 4.0 scale for college course work is required for admission.

-The Joint Commission on Accreditation of Healthcare Organizations requires all incoming students to pay for a background check.
-This one-time fee must be paid directly to the company performing the background investigation.
-You will be asked to provide information and make the payment once you have been officially accepted into the program.
-For more information, please see the School of Health Professions Background Check Instructions.
+The Joint Commission requires all incoming students to submit for and provide KU with a background check report.
+This one-time fee must be paid by the student directly to the company performing the background investigation.
+Students will be asked to provide information and make payment after official acceptance into the program.
+For more information, please see the School of Health Professions background bheck instructions.